glenrobson/iiif-tiler-action/README.md

-# iiif-level0-action
+# iiif-tiler-action
-A github action to create level0 tiles with a Github action
+A github action to create level0 tiles using [iiif-tiler](https://github.com/glenrobson/iiif-tiler) with a Github action.